-Despite the rise of APIs, Electronic Data Interchange (EDI) remains critical for secure, reliable B2B transactions.
+Despite the rise of APIs, Electronic Data Interchange (EDI) remains critical for secure, reliable, and cost-effective B2B transactions.
 See why EDI isn’t going anywhere and why outsourcing it proves beneficial for many enterprises.

-This question surfaces often on forums in our industry, especially among developers and IT professionals who see APIs as the modern standard.
-With every ERP offering APIs and data transfer costs shrinking, EDI can seem outdated at first glance.
+This question surfaces often on forums in our industry, especially among developers, IT professionals and executives striving for cutting edge solutions.
+They see APIs as the modern standard.
+With every ERP offering APIs and data transfer costs shrinking, EDI can seem outdated at first glance to the unaware.
 However, the reality is: EDI isn’t going away because it still works better than anything else for many critical business processes.

-At Promethean Software Services, we help companies simplify EDI and VAN management so they can stay compliant, scalable, and efficient.
+At Promethean Software Services, we help companies incorporate APIs as part of an overall strategy to simplify EDI and VAN management so they can stay compliant, scalable, efficient and reduce ongoing costs.
 In this post, we’ll explain why EDI still matters, where APIs fall short, and why outsourcing EDI is often the smartest move.

 Why EDI Is Still Relevant and Essential